Flu

 Protect Yourself and Your Loved Ones

-The flu vaccine is the best tool we have to prevent serious illness and flu-related complications like hospitalization and death.
+The flu vaccine is the best tool we have to prevent serious illness and flu-related complications like hospitalization and even death.

 The flu vaccine:

-• Helps keep you from getting sick with flu.
+- Helps keep you from getting sick with flu.

-• Reduces the severity of your flu illness even if you do get the flu.
+- Reduces the severity of your flu illness even if you do get the flu.

-• Helps protect you and people around you, including those who are more vulnerable to serious flu illness, like babies and young children, older people, and people with certain chronic health conditions.
+- Helps protect you and people around you, including those who are more vulnerable to serious flu illness, like babies and young children, older people, and people with certain chronic health conditions.

-• Can be lifesaving in children.
+- Can be lifesaving in children.

-In addition to getting a flu vaccine every year, it is also important to be up to date with COVID vaccine and possibly (depending on your age and health), an RSV immunization.
+In addition to getting a flu vaccine every year, it is also important to be up to date with your COVID vaccination and possibly (depending on your age and health), an RSV immunization.
+And yes, its safe to get your flu, COVID and RSV vaccines at the same time.

 2023-24 Flu Season